jmarpn/LASSO-CACTI_MarquisEtAl2025/README.md

 4) plot_terr_lassodomains.m: for making figure 1 - lasso domains.

-5) GOESvisualizer.m: used to make the obs & LASSSo cloud top maps relative to terrain and the sub-LFC ascent object figure.
+5) GOESvisualizer.m: used to make the obs & LASSO cloud top maps relative to terrain and the sub-LFC ascent object figure.

+6) wIDCorrelations_Jim2.ipynb: Used to generate multilinear regression Shapley analysis

 _____________________________________________________________